NIHR Research Professorships

 Nominees at/close to the Professorial level should be on course to qualify for a Professorship within the coming years or recently have been appointed as a Professor.
 Nominees should not already be established leaders in their field, but be on an upward trajectory to become leaders during/after the period of the award.

 Please note: The nominating HEI will need to justify when they expect the nominee to be appointed as a Professor and, if already appointed at Professorial level, why they consider the nominee is still qualified for this award and how it will change their potential to become a leader in the field.

 Nominees should be working in the fields of experimental medicine, public health medicine, health services research or methodological research.

 NIHR Senior Investigators are not eligible to apply, as they are considered to be already beyond the scope of this scheme.

 A continuing link with service delivery will be essential.
 NIHR Research Professorships will therefore be funded to continue to spend up to 2 sessions per week delivering service directly or, if the candidate is not a health professional, an equivalent time collaborating with service.
 Non-NHS institutions must provide a statement from an associated NHS service provider explaining how the provider will empower the individual to promote translation at a local level directly or in collaboration.

-For information on the next round (Round 5), please follow the internal link on the right.
+Round 5 is now open for applications, please follow the internal link on the right.